thebrandre/plutus-playground-docker/README.md

 ### Build the container
 Building is required only once on your machine and has to be repeated only for the purpose of updating.
 ```
-docker-compose build --build-arg PLUTUS_GIT_COMMIT=530cc134364ae186f39fb2b54239fb7c5e2986e9
+docker-compose build --build-arg PLUTUS_GIT_COMMIT=13da6d416b2b47cdb6f287ff078b9e759bb90b7f
 ```
-The build argument is optional and defaults to the latest commit.
+The build argument `PLUTUS_GIT_COMMIT` refers to, in principle, any commit of [Plutus](https://github.com/input-output-hk/plutus).
+It is optional and defaults to the latest commit.
 (But beware of Docker caching!)
+See further below for a list of tested commits.

 ### Plutus Pioneer Program
 For the *Plutus Pioneer Program*, you should target a specific commit.
 Open the `cabal.project` file and look for `source-repository-package` with location [https://github.com/input-output-hk/plutus.git](https://github.com/input-output-hk/plutus.git).

-The specified tag, e.g., `530cc134364ae186f39fb2b54239fb7c5e2986e9` for week07, should be used as `PLUTUS_GIT_COMMIT`.
+The specified tag, e.g., `13da6d416b2b47cdb6f287ff078b9e759bb90b7f` for week09, should be used as `PLUTUS_GIT_COMMIT`.

 | Week | PLUTUS_GIT_COMMIT                        |
 |:----:|-----------------------------------------:|